Coffs Harbour Senior College

 Coffs Harbour Senior College is a government-funded co-educational comprehensive senior secondary day school, located within the Coffs Harbour Education Campus, on Hogbin Drive, Coffs Harbour, on the Mid North Coast region of New South Wales, Australia.
+The aboriginal country the school is built on is Gumbaynggirr Country.

-Established in 1995, the College enrolled approximately 470 students in 2018, in Year 11 and Year 12, including three percent of students who identified as Indigenous Australians and six percent who were from a language background other than English.
+Established in 1995, the college enrolled approximately 470 students in 2018, in Year 11 and Year 12, including three percent of students who identified as Indigenous Australians and six percent who were from a language background other than English.
 The school is operated by the NSW Department of Education; the principal is Sam Hutton PSM.

 Overview

-The College is located several kilometres south of Coffs Harbour in an area which is becoming the centre of population distribution for the greater Coffs Harbour area.
-The College is affiliated with TAFE NSW and Southern Cross University on one site known as Coffs Harbour Education Campus (CHEC).
-The College provides opportunities for students in Years 11 and 12 to study in an adult learning environment and to gain the NSW Higher School Certificate.
+The college is affiliated with TAFE NSW and Southern Cross University on one site known as Coffs Harbour Education Campus (CHEC).
+The college provides opportunities for students in Years 11 and 12 to study in an adult learning environment and to gain the NSW Higher School Certificate.

-A prime function of the College is to be a tertiary preparation centre for students.
-The students have access to computer laboratories, library facilities, commercial kitchens and a student learning centre which provide access to the latest technologies.
-The students also have access to a cafeteria, coffee shop, and other facilities that are not usually available in a traditional school, yet are available to the students studying at the Coffs Harbour Education Campus.
-The focus of the College is to educate young people in a more mature learning environment, with a focus on freedom and responsibility, care, cooperation and acceptance.
-Students are allowed to call teachers by their first names and close student/teacher cooperation is encouraged.